What information should I obtain?

 Yes, it is important to contact the police immediately if you are involved in an accident.
 Police will immediately investigate the scene of the accident, take statements of witnesses, and will examine the other driver to check for drug or alcohol use.
 The police can also be valuable witnesses to your injury at the scene, and they can assist in securing an admission of fault from the negligent driver.

 Can I be found liable if my car is rear-ended in an auto accident?

 If you are hit from behind or “rear-ended” by someone, the accident is virtually always that driver’s fault, regardless of the reason you stopped.
 A basic rule of the road requires that a driver be able to stop safely if a vehicle stops ahead of the driver.
 If the driver cannot stop, he is not driving as safely as the person in front of him.

 When should I contact an attorney?

 It is important to contact an attorney as soon as you are able to.
 An experienced personal injury attorney will begin the process of preserving any evidence, obtaining police reports and contacting any witnesses to the accident.
 At Grey Law, we will promptly arrange for an attorney to consult with you free of charge.
-One of our experienced auto accident attorneys will advise you on how to protect your rights and preserve any evidence to maximize your recovery.
+One of our experienced Los Angeles car accident attorneys will advise you on how to protect your rights and preserve any evidence to maximize your recovery.
 Call our office today at 323-857-9500.